energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 -	Due to kinetic theory

 Fluorescent tubes have a triphosphor and a phosphor coating… Ballasts = choke in US
+Ballasts control the electricity going in to the fluorescent tube.
+They often use an additional 10% of electricity on top of the lamp wattage...    can have magnetic and electronic ballasts.
+Electronic ballasts....

-### Metal halides
+Metal halides

+Low pressure sodium lamps

-### Discharge lamps
+SON lamps are

-### Induction lamps
+### 3. Induction lamps

+### 4. LED

+LEDs are the latest rage in terms of lighting and energy efficicency, more generally.
+LED is an abbreviation of Light Emitting Diode.
+This means that

+## *Insert table of common wattages,

 ## Calculating lighting energy savings

-Once you know the type of lamp you can, you can estimate what you might potentially use.
+Once you know the type of lamp you have, you can estimate what you might potentially use.

 This should involve a mixture of more efficient lighting and better controls.
+Here is a link to my lighting calculations page:

+Calculations look at: type of lamp, wattage, number of lamps and gives potential savings.

+*insert link to seperate page with calculations

 ## Lighting glossary